AlphaBravoCompany/ab-training-labs/rancher-fundamentals/section-5-labs/README.md

 We no longer need RKE and it will conflict with future labs, so lets remove the RKE cluster.

-`cd /ab/labs/rancher-fundamentals/section-4-labs && rke down` {{ execute }}
+`cd /ab/labs/rancher-fundamentals/section-4-labs && rke remove` {{ execute }}

 and enter: `y`

-Back on the Rancher UI at https://LABCLUSTERNAME:12443/g/clusters, you will see that the RKE cluster is now failing health checks.
+Back on the Rancher UI at https://LABCLUSTERNAME:12443/g/clusters, you will see that the cluster `rke-cluster` is now failing health checks.

-Click the elipses on the right next to the `rke-cluster` and select `Delete`.
+Let's remove the failing cluster.
+Click the elipses on the right next to the `rke-cluster` and select `Delete` from the menu.

 ____